rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/concurrency/README.md

 "Everyone meet at McDonald's at 6:00; once you get there, stay there until everyone shows up, and then we'll figure out what we're doing next"

 ### Rule of Using *CyclicBarrier*
 Make sure that you set the number of available threads to be at least as large as your *CyclicBarrier* limit value.
 Otherwise the barrier would never be reached as the only threads avaiable in the pool are stuck waiting for the barrier to be complete.

+In the *codebase*, the `CyclicBarrier` object is shared among *tasks* and, the relationship between `CyclicBarrier` *instance* and the *tasks* routine is *aggregation*.
+The `CyclicBarrier` *instance* can be passed to multiple *tasks* through *constructor* or *setters*, and inside the *task* routine the `await` method of the `CyclicBarrier` instance has to be invoked once.